 - Placement: Mid and foreground

 - Difficulty: Easy

 Origin and Distribution

-Java moss originates from Southeast Asia, including Indonesia, Japan, Java, Maalaysia, Philippines, Singapore, Vietnam, and the islands of the East Indian archipelago.
+Java moss originates from Southeast Asia, including Indonesia, Japan, Java, Malaysia, Philippines, Singapore, Vietnam, and the islands of the East Indian archipelago.
 It is very common in moist tropical climates, often seen growing vigorously on rocks, tree trunks, and river banks.
-It is the most common of the mosses used in aquariums and is widely sold throughout the world in the aquarium trade, both in shops and online.
+It is the most common of the mosses used in aquariums and is sold widely throughout the world in the aquarium trade, both in shops and online.

 Originally identified as Vesicularia dubyana, Java moss has recently has been reclassified as Taxiphyllum barbieri.
-Many references still use the original classification, and debate still continues over the accuracy of that change.
+Many references still use the original classification, and debate continues over the accuracy of the name change.
 Some assert that Vesicularia dubyana is a different species, known by the common name of Singapore moss.
 However, that view is also highly debated and many believe that these plants are, in fact, the same moss.

 A delicate moss, Java moss has small irregularly branched stems that are populated with rows of tiny overlapping oval-shaped leaves.
 The elongated bright green leaves of the submerged forms of Java Moss are much smaller than those that grow on land.
 Like other mosses, Java Moss has no true roots, instead absorbing nutrients primarily through its leaves.
-It will grow free-floating or will send out rhizoids to attach itself to rocks, decorations, driftwood, as well as to gravel or sand.
+It will grow free-floating or will send out rhizoids to attach itself to rocks, decorations, and driftwood, as well as to gravel or sand.

 A mat of Java moss is also a great option for egg-scattering fish.
-The eggs fall into the moss and are protected from the adult fish.
+The eggs fall into the moss and are protected from adult scavengers.
 Java moss makes a great cover for tiny fry and juvenile fish.
 Mature Java moss also supports the growth of Infusoria—an ideal first food for newly hatched fry.